dalibo/emaj/docs/en/statFunctions.rst

 .. _emaj_detailed_log_stat_group:

-Detailed statistics about logs for one or several tables groups
+Detailed statistics about logs for one or several table groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Scanning log tables brings a more detailed information, at a higher response time cost.
 So can we get fully detailed statistics with the following SQL statement::